 This disheartening change in situation led to a sense of disillusionment with the music scene, and Swann and Adams, by now a couple, re-evaluated their career and experiences, and moved back to New Zealand in 2003.
 Settling on Muriwai Beach, Swann told Mark Bell of NZ Musician that “we were inspired … it’s pretty hard not to write music out there.”

 Swann and Adams decided to go it alone, called themselves The Bads (the initials for Brett Adams and Dianne Swann), and signed to South Records, releasing Earth From Space in 2005.
 They changed to Mana Records for 2009’s So Alive, and then to their own The Bads label via major label Warner Music for Travel Light in 2013.
+The 2017 album Losing Heroes was self-released to substantial critical acclaim.

-Becoming The Bads (often augmented with well-known local musical talents, including former Everything That Flies drummer Wayne Bell) signalled a new direction, with more of an emphasis on alt-country than alt-rock, leading them to achieve much critical acclaim for all three albums.
+Becoming The Bads (often augmented with well-known local musical talents, including former Everything That Flies drummer Wayne Bell) signalled a new direction, with more of an emphasis on alt-country than alt-rock, leading them to achieve much critical acclaim for all four albums.
 The Bads have had the title track of So Alive used on the television show Hunger for the Wild, as well as producing music for such television series as Coasters, and the duo have opened for international luminaries such as Emmylou Harris and The Jayhawks.
 Swann’s work with The Bads is not her only musical endeavour, as she is an in-demand vocalist, touring and performing with Tim Finn, Opshop, and Flip Grater.

 Dianne Swann’s music career has been a winding path, and she has seen changes in approach to the craft of writing and performing.
 Throughout her career, however, she has had one constant theme, as she told Ian Chapman: “It’s the song that matters.”